Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 &nbsp;
     * az_fw_name - The name of the Azure Firewall Resource
     * az_fw_pip - The Public IP of the Azure Firewall used for DNAT
-    * backendPoolFQDN - FQDN of the backend URL of the Azure Spring Cloud Application e.g. petclinic-in-vnet-api-gateway.private.azuremicroservices.io
+    * backendPoolFQDN - FQDN of the backend URL of the Azure Spring Apps Application e.g. petclinic-in-vnet-api-gateway.private.azuremicroservices.io
     * certfilename - The filename of the PFX certificate file which will be added to the Application Gateway Listener
     * https_password - The password for the PFX file which will be used for the App Gateway Listener &nbsp;